dhenryopen/FRC-2016/Development Tutorial for FRC - Part 1.md

 To end the program, type ^C in the terminal window.
 If you want to experiment further, remember to take a snaphost of the VM so you can roll-back and return to where you started.

-## What's Next?

-The skills developed in this tutorial can be applied to programming "sidecar" boards such as the [Beaglebone](http://beagleboard.org/bone) and [NVIDIA Jetson TK1](https://developer.nvidia.com/embedded/develop/hardware).
-In our next tutorial we'll use the VM to test a UDP socket-based accelerometer interface using a Beaglebone Green.

 ### Comments or questions?
 Please send them to [dshenry99@gmail.com](mailto:dshenry99@gmail.com)